doramatadora/fanout-chat-demo/README.md

 ## Components

-To enable realtime updates, [Fastly Fanout](https://docs.fastly.com/products/fanout) is positioned as a [GRIP (Generic Realtime Intermediary Protocol)](https://pushpin.org/docs/protocols/grip/) proxy.
+To enable real-time updates, [Fastly Fanout](https://docs.fastly.com/products/fanout) is positioned as a [GRIP (Generic Real-time Intermediary Protocol)](https://pushpin.org/docs/protocols/grip/) proxy.
 Responses for streaming requests are held open by Fanout, operating at the Fastly edge.
 Then, as updates become ready, the backend application publishes these updates through Fanout to all connected clients.
 For details on this mechanism, see [Real-time Updates](#real-time-updates) below.

 ### 1. Backend (origin)